 The best way to handle the scenario of relocating alone is to take up activities where you may meet people, and if you play your cards right, those will usually be people of similar interests as yours.
 Consider finding a job before moving to another state to ease the process.
 Of course, it will be much easier if you already have connections in the place you are moving to, but if you don’t, it is not the end of the world.
 You will make some in no time if you are open to the possibilities.
-Here is our selection of the top thing to do if you’re about to relocate here alone and looking to meet new people.

 - Sand Castles Building Classes is an opportunity to wake up your inner child and have loads of fun.
 The place is famous for the annual Sand Castles Challenge and if you may find your hidden talent if you take a building class.
 Classes usually last for 3 hours and you will get all the equipment you need on the spot, go through the basics, and try to build your dream castle with the help of a skilled instructor.
 The classes are held on Del Mar beach and they cost $140 for two people.

-- Grotto Climbing and Yoga is a great way to indulge in an outdoor physical activity in a controlled environment.
+- Grotto Climbing and Yoga is a great way to indulge in outdoor physical activity in a controlled environment.
 Although this is an indoor improvisation of free climbing, it is as close as you get to the real experience in an urban area.
 There are many spots throughout the place and you can surely find one close to your work or apartment.
 If you need to relax after work, you can do that with guided yoga classes on the same premisses.

 - No matter if you choose to relocate during the holidays or in summer after you settle down and adapt to life in your new place, it is time to expand your horizons and take a tour of the wider surrounding area.
 One way you could do it is on a bike, and the most beautiful place to ride your two wheels in this area is the Silver Strand Bikeway.
 You could look at the sunset at your own pace and snap a few memorable photos while you are at it.

-- If you are a fan of street art, you should check out murals of Barrio Logan.
+- If you are a fan of street art, you should check out the murals of Barrio Logan.
 You could take a guided tour and get detailed info about street artists and the street art there or you could take a cup of coffee to go and feast your eyes while taking a stroll.

 - Full Moon Party at Trilogy Sanctuary near La Jolla beach is a truly unique experience.
 You will not only witness great performances, but you can also participate.
 Moon elixirs, themed food and drinks, aerial fire shows, dance, open mic night, and yoga are just some of the magical things that are happening once every full moon.